webberalan/RomCom-Thermom/README.md

 Overall, I believe the RomCom Thermom can be useful as either a JSON dataset for someone to use however they want in examining one of the 462 screenplays available, or as a Python script to run sentiment analysis on various movie screenplays in various segments of text to take the temperature of anything from a Hugh Grant fluff vehicle to a Billy Wilder penned masterpiece.

-Special thanks to Professor Matt Miller and Erin Elsbernd for their assistance on the project
+_Special thanks to Professor Matt Miller and Erin Elsbernd for their assistance on the project_

+Photo:  Cooper thermometer (physical scan by Alan Webber) and still from It Happened One Night (1934) with Clark Gable and Claudette Colbert